nais/doc/docs/auth/entra-id/how-to/login.md

 ### Validate token in `Authorization` header

-If the `Authorization` header is present, validate the token.
+If the `Authorization` header is present, validate the [JWT Bearer token](../../explanations/README.md#bearer-token) within.
 If invalid, redirect the employee to the [login endpoint]:

 ```